 (3) Subpoenas shall be served by mail.
 The payment of witness fees for attendance and travel is not required.

-(4) When the hearing involves action or lack of action by a managed care plan, the managed care plan shall have the same subpoena rights as the local agency.
+(4) When the hearing involves a managed care plan or "MyCare Ohio" plan, the managed care plan or "MyCare Ohio" plan shall have the same subpoena rights as the local agency.

 The local agency may provide transportation to the individual through a social services contract where a valid need for transportation exists.